 Self-esteem can make it very hard for you to forge new relationships.
 If you don't believe you're worthy of good friends, you might turn down offers from new people for parties or even just to meet for coffee.
 You might assume that once someone gets to know you, they won't like you anyway.
 As a result, you stop trying.

 This is a vicious cycle that feeds upon itself.
 The best bet is to stop listening to that inner voice that tells you no one wants to be your friend.
-There are a number of ways to meet new people, so choose one that feels most comfortable to you.
-While you do this, work on your self-esteem and become aware of the triggers that cause you to think poorly of yourself.

 Low Self-Esteem and Toxic Friendships